open-ephys/onix-docs/source/API Reference/clroni/index.rst

 Windows
 =======================================
-1. Open the :code:`clroni.sln` solution in visual studio 2019 or newer.
+1. Open the :code:`clroni.sln` solution in Visual Studio 2019 or newer.
 2. "Running" the solution will compile the library and test program, and then run the test program
 3. The Nuget package can be built by right clicking the clroni project and